 Things to consider when choosing a gate valve

-Please refer to the pages what is a gate valve, unique wedge design, sturdy gate valve design, end connections and accessories to find much more details.
+Please refer to the pages what is a gate valve, Total Cost of Ownership, end connections, a fully welded PE pipe system and accessories to find much more details.
 In our Insights section you will find general technical information about our products, highly relevant for choosing the right solution; our guide how to choose the right gate valve, the article about the main European standard for gate valves and how AVK complies, an article about why third party approvals can help you make the safe choice, and details about our coating process.

 Design features of AVK gate valves

-- Fixed, integral wedge nut prevents corrosion, made of low lead brass approved for drinking water
+- Fixed, integral wedge nut prevents corrosion, made of brass certified for use in contact with drinking water

 - Wedge shoes fully vulcanised to the wedge core ensuring smooth operation and maximum corrosion protection

 - AVK’s wedge rubber features an excellent bonding and ability to regain its shape, minimum formation of biofilm and high resistance to water treatment chemicals

 - Large stem hole in the wedge prevents stagnant water